 General Utility Services | Secondary Functions of Commercial Banking

-In Previous articles, We had learned about banking In India and the primary functions like Types of Deposits and Types of Loans and Advances offered By Commercial Banks.
-In this article we are going to continue to discuss Commercial banking and learned about the secondary functions of Commercial banks.
+In this article we are going to continue to discuss Commercial banking and learned about the General Utility Services and secondary functions of Commercial banks.

 Secondary Functions – General Utility Services

 The secondary functions of the banks consist of agency functions and general utility functions.
 In this Article we are going to discuss General Utility Services offered by commercial banks.